jdeleonardis/homework_17_workout_tracker/README.md

 n/a

 ## Usage
 Open the following deployed website https://jdeleonards-homework17-workout.herokuapp.com/.

-Additonally, a mongo database user has been created with username 'user1' and password 'password1'
+If necessary, you can login to the mongo database using the following connection parameters

+address: ds037234.mlab.com
+port: 37234
+dbname: heroku_31wns1zz
+user: user1
+password: password1

 ## Contributors
 jdeleonardis